Blue Master Bedroom Decor Trends: Bold, Beautiful & Budget-Friendly

 2. The Panoramic Landscape Mural That Wraps Three Walls

-This room genuinely stopped me mid-scroll, and I do not stop easily.
+This room genuinely stopped me mid-scroll.
+And I do not stop easily.

 3. Navy Blue Botanical Wallpaper with Rattan Accents (Coastal Chic Done Right)

 Wallpaper on all four walls sounds like a lot.
-And honestly, it can be unless you do it like this.
+And honestly, it can be unless you do it exactly like this.

 4. Warm Teal Walls with a Classic White Bed and a View That Does Half the Work

 Some bedrooms earn their character as much from what’s outside the window as from what’s inside.
-This is one of them.
+This is definitely one of them.

 5. Vivid Turquoise Walls with a White Rococo Bed (Yes, Really)

 The walls, the ceiling, and even the window trim are all painted the same saturated turquoise.
-Taking the color onto the ceiling transforms this from a painted room into an immersive experience.
+Taking the color onto the ceiling transforms this from a painted room into an actual immersive experience.
 A crystal chandelier hangs against that turquoise backdrop and looks like it belongs in a high-end boutique hotel.
 White plaster wall sconces in a floral relief style echo the intricate carved detailing on the bed frame.

 6. Navy Blue Accent Wall with Wainscoting and Velvet Everything

-Image Source: checkatrade
+checkatrade

 7. Blue-Gray Paneled Walls with Warm, Eclectic Accents (The Unexpected Combo)